Ayutthaya

 Getting There

 Ayutthaya sits conveniently close to Bangkok, making it easily accessible by multiple transport options.
-The most popular route involves taking a train from Bangkok’s Hualamphong Station, which takes about 90 minutes and costs very little.
+The most popular route involves taking a train from Bangkok, which takes 1–2 hours depending on service and costs very little.
 Alternatively, buses run regularly from Bangkok’s Northern Bus Terminal (Mo Chit) and take roughly 2 hours depending on traffic.

 Many visitors join organized day trips from Bangkok, though staying overnight allows for a more relaxed exploration pace.
 The city’s compact size makes it perfect for bicycle tours, and many guesthouses rent bikes for temple hopping.